Qua-9-9-1/Qua-9-9-1/README.md

 ### Hi there, I'm Quentin,

-I'm a very early developper (I just started to code one year ago);
+I'm a relatively new developer (I just started to code one year ago);

 I have exeperience with 🪟- Windows and 🐧- LINUX : Ubuntu and Debian (also a little bit with ArchLinux).
 I never touched MacOS.;